youngd24/ThinClient/Wyse/7000/README.md

 ## BIOS

+The BIOS is very typical Dell, press DEL on the POST screen to enter setup mode, the default password is `Fireport`.
+You can adjust most of the settings here, I took the defaults and it's been fine since.
+I did notice that on the unit I was testing on, a 7010 without wireless, there was an option to enable the on-board WiFi despite me not finding a chip on the motherboard anywhere.

 ## Cost

 I picked up the 7010 I have, new in the box, with the power supply, stand, mouse and DVI to VGA adapter for $29.99 plus $9 shipping, call it $40.
 It came with 4GB RAM and no MLC flash storage so I purchsed a 32GB MLC for $18 with free shipping.
 So, as of today, the cost comes to: